Frequently Asked Questions FAQ

 What payment methods do you accept?

-Most major credit cards are accepted, including Flex-spending/HSA cards.
+Most major credit cards are accepted (there is a 3% convenience fee for use of credit cards), including Flex-spending/HSA cards.
 We also accept cash or checks.

 Will Pelvic PT help me?